anira-project/anira/docs/img/anira-usage.md

 ```

 # Step 2: Implement custom pre- and post-processing
-Implement your model-specific pre- and post-processing by extending anira::PrePostProcessor.
+Implement your model-specific pre- and post-processing by extending ```anira::PrePostProcessor```.
 This is crucial for preparing the input and handling the output correctly.
 ```cpp
 class HybridNNPrePostProcessor : public anira::PrePostProcessor {
 public: